Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Introduction

 \section{Introduction}

 Virtually all modern wireless systems are built upon fundamental principles of reliable communications first developed in Shannon's seminal work~\cite{shannon}.
 Under this classical view, ``reliability" primarily refers to the \emph{accuracy} of signal reconstruction.
-However, in emerging cyber-physical systems that generate massive volumes of machine-type data, the timeliness and contextual relevance of information often outweigh mere signal fidelity.
-It has become increasingly important that the information conveyed is \emph{fresh}, \emph{significant}, and aligned with the application context and decision-making goals.
-Thus motivated, goal-oriented semantic communication aims to exploit the \emph{value (semantics) of information} to generate and transmit only what is relevant and at the right time~\cite{howard1966information, kountouris2021semantics, luo2025cost}.
+However, emerging cyber-physical systems increasingly operate under stringent communication constraints that preclude reliable transmission of all available machine-type data.
+Since raw measurements often contain correlated or redundant components, effective operation depends not on transmitting all available data but on selecting the information that contributes to the objectives of the system.
+Beyond accuracy, goal-oriented semantic communication assesses the \emph{value of information} and aims to generate and transmit only what is relevant and at the right time~\cite{howard1966information, kountouris2021semantics, luo2025cost}.

 The value of information depends on the application context and goals.
 In causal systems, this value can be inferred from the history of all past system realizations~\cite{luo2025cost}, in contrast to distortion measures~\cite{gallager1968information}, which are typically history-independent.
 The notion of \emph{age} of information (AoI) is the first concrete step in this direction, built on the premise that information holds the greatest value when it is fresh~\cite{kaul2012real, kosta2017age}.
-Yet, this assumption deserves re-examination, as the freshest measurement may be inaccurate or uninformative.
-More recently, a series of semantics-aware metrics has been introduced that go beyond accuracy and age, capturing aspects such as context-awareness~\cite{stamatakis2019control, kountouris2021semantics, luo2025semantic}, the lasting impact of consecutive errors~\cite{maatouk2020age, salimnejad2023state, luo2024exploiting}, and the urgency of lasting impact~\cite{luo2025cost, luo2025role}.
+Yet, this assumption deserves reexamination, as the freshest measurement may be inaccurate or uninformative.
+Recently, a series of semantics-aware metrics has been introduced that go beyond accuracy and age, capturing aspects such as context-awareness~\cite{stamatakis2019control, kountouris2021semantics, luo2025semantic}, the lasting impact of consecutive errors~\cite{maatouk2020age, salimnejad2023state, luo2024exploiting}, and the urgency of lasting impact~\cite{luo2025cost, luo2026role}.